Designing Mobile Landing Pages

 Mobile devices and spiders use this META tag as an indicator that the page is mobile-friendly and the web document should be displayed without scaling.

 This tag controls the logical dimensions and scaling of browser viewport windows in many smartphone browsers.
 You can also disable scaling of the page.

 Set Your Bookmark Image

 If a user bookmarks your landing page, Apple will automatically generate an icon for the homescreen on iPhones, iPads, and iPod Touch.
 However, you can create your own 57×57 pixel icon and designate it as the desired icon by including the following META tag in the head:

 Mobile Landing Page Examples

-Below are our top picks for examples of great mobile landing pages (including three of our own):
+Below are our top picks for examples of great mobile landing pages (including two of our own):